enonic/app-superhero-blog/README.md

 Create a page template and add the 70-30 Layout.
 Add the "Header" and "Posts list" parts to the left side of the layout.
 Add the following parts to the right side of the layout: Search form, Recent posts, Recent comments, and Categories.
+Make this page template support the Site and Landing page content type.
+Create another page template called "Post show".
+Add the same parts except use the "Post single" part instead of the "Posts list".
+Make the Post show template support the Post content type.

 ## Documentation

 Comprehensive documentation for this module is being created.
 TODO: Write documentation and insert link

+TODO: Create the comments part